 An inhabitant of New Hampshire has the right to vote in the place where the voter is domiciled, which is where a person has established a physical presence with the intent to maintain that presence.
 It is impossible to prove or disprove a voter’s intent regarding maintaining their physical presence on Election Day, so it is up to the honesty of each voter to maintain the integrity of the election.

 New Hampshire allows voters to register on the day of the election, at the polls.
+This is also known as Same-Day Registration (SDR).
 A person registering at the polls is required to present proof of identity, domicile, and eligibility.
 A voter who does not present the required documents can sign an affidavit attesting to the voter’s identity and domicile.
-In the past four general elections, voters who registered at the polls cast 5-14% of the total votes cast.
+In the 2020 general election, 75,611 voters registered to vote at the polls, accounting for 9.3% of the 814,499 ballots cast in 2020 statewide.

 Individual votes in New Hampshire hold special importance.
 Its early primary often determines which candidates drop out of and remain in the race, setting the tone for and affecting the outcome of the presidential election for the entire nation.